saber-hq/stable-swap/README.md

 An adaptation of the Solana [token-swap](https://github.com/solana-labs/solana-program-library/tree/master/token-swap/program) program implementing Curve's [StableSwap](https://www.curve.fi/stableswap-paper.pdf) invariant.

+Click [here](https://stableswap.pro) to try it out live on the Solana testnet!

 ## Development

 Download or update the BPF-SDK by running: